mcagov/beacons/maintenance-page/README.md

 e.g the staging environment uses the url staging.406beacons.com.

-Note: the s3 bucket 'must' have be named to match the hostname used to access the page e.g staging.406beacons.com
+Note: the s3 bucket 'must' be named to match the hostname used to access the page e.g staging.406beacons.com

 ## Required Setup
 When starting from a blank slate (no previous AWS setup) the following is required .